inginerie-software-2023-2024/proiect-inginerie-software-emulair/README.md

 A: Yes.
 We discussed about what principles to used (naming conventions, code styles, etc) and followed them.

 Q: What are the faults that were discovered during development that haven’t been addressed by the time of delivery?<br />
-A: Here are some bugs that we encountered: https://github.com/Emulair/Emulair-Android/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Abug
+A: Here are some bugs that we encountered: [Encountered Bugs](https://github.com/Emulair/Emulair-Android/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Abug).

 Q: Does any part of the project require refactoring?<br />
 A: Right now, no, but in the future, it will.

 ### 👤 User Stories for the Initial Project
-Acces the original user stories here: https://github.com/Emulair/Emulair-Android/wiki/3.-SDM-project-requirements.
+Acces the original user stories here: [Original User Stories](https://github.com/Emulair/Emulair-Android/wiki/3.-SDM-project-requirements).
 All of our initial user stories have been implemented.

 <br />